- Brand name

 When you must not use it

-- you have an allergy to fentanyl or any of the ingredients.
-See Product Description at the end of this leaflet for a list of ingredients.
+- if you have an allergy to fentanyl or any of the ingredients.
+See Product Description at the end of this leaflet for a list of ingredients

-- other than 12 micrograms/hour transdermal patch if you have never had opioid analgesics for pain relief.
+- at a starting dose greater than 25 micrograms/hour if you have never had opioid analgesics for pain relief

-Do not use DENPAX if the packaging is torn or shows signs of tampering.
-Do not use DENPAX beyond the expiry date (month and year) printed on the pack.
+Do not use DENPAX after the expiry date printed on the pack or if the packaging is torn or shows signs of tampering.

 Before you start to take it

 Tell your doctor if you have any allergies to any other medicines, foods, preservatives or dyes.